square/in-app-payments-flutter-plugin/doc/troubleshooting.md

 ### The problem

-You're using Flutter 2.5.0 on a Mac.When you run `flutter run`, you hit this error:
+You're using Flutter 2.5.0 on a Mac.
+When you run `flutter run`, you hit this error:

 ```
 error: linker command failed with exit code 1 (use -v to see invocation) ld: building for iOS Simulator, but linking in dylib built for iOS